Anoushka11/4-Data-science-projects/README.md

 # Regression-Supervised machine learning
-## predict percentage of students based on the hours they have spent studying.
+## Predict percentage of students based on the hours they have spent studying.